Adults Need Vaccines Too!

-- Tetanus-diphtheria-pertussis (Tdap): Get one dose of Tdap vaccine if you did not get it as an adolescent.
+- Tetanus-diphtheria-pertussis (Tdap): Get 1 dose of Tdap vaccine if you did not get it as an adolescent.
 Then, get Td (tetanus-diphtheria) vaccine every 10 years after that.

-- Varicella (chickenpox): If you never had chickenpox and were never vaccinated against it, you should get two doses of varicella vaccine.
+- Varicella (chickenpox): If you never had chickenpox and were never vaccinated against it, you need 2 doses of varicella vaccine.